If you’re longing for a deeper, more life-giving faith, join us for a dive into transformational Christian practices.

 What Is a Faith Practice?

-cultivates the life and character of Jesus Christ in us
+cultivate the life and character of Jesus Christ in us, and

 Historically, spiritual disciplines have included practices like reading the Bible, prayer, fasting, silence, solitude, and service.
 But the range of faith-formative practices actually encompasses a much larger set of activities.
 (Read more about Faith Practices)